 State-by-State List of Statute of Limitations on Debt

-Just because the debts have aged past the statute of limitation doesn't mean you no longer owe.
-It just means the creditor won't get a judgment against you—as long as you come to court prepared with proof the debt is too old.
-Proof might include check showing the last time you made a payment or your own records of communication you've had about that debt.
+Debts that have passed the statute of limitation are known as time-barred debts.
+However. just because the debts have aged past the statute of limitation doesn't mean that you no longer owe money.
+It just means that the creditor won't get a judgment against you—as long as you come to court prepared with proof that your debt is too old.
+Proof might include a personal check showing the last time you made a payment or, your own records of communication that you've made about that debt.

 Categories of Debt

-Statute of Limitations by State
+The Statutes of Limitations for Each State

 If the statute of limitations has passed, there may be less incentive for you to pay the debt.
 If the credit reporting time limit (a date independent of the statute of limitations) has also passed, you may be even less inclined to pay the debt.